 Our diamond fly cutting machine allows us to generate precision diffraction gratings and other linear elements on optical elements with contoured diamond shapes.

 We offer a wide range of IR substrates, including Ge, Si, ZnSe, ZnS, ZnS , CaF2, BaF2,and GaAs.
-Our lenses and windows are available with multiple anti-reflection coating options that can increase durability and improve performance.
+Our IR Optics are available with multiple anti-reflection coating options that can increase durability and improve performance.

 The infrared region, between 0.750 and 1000μm (750 – 1000000nm) is often divided into three sub regions: the near infrared, or NIR, between 0.750 and 3μm, the mid-wave infrared (MWIR), between 3 and 30μm, and the far infrared (FIR) from 30 to 1000μm.
 Your choice of substrate and anti-reflection coating will depend on which wavelength requires prime transmittance in your application.
 For instance, if you are transmitting light in the MWIR, germanium may be a good choice.
 For NIR applications, sapphire may be ideal.